programminghistorian/jekyll/en/lessons/iiif-images-and-manifests-github.md

 Note that this lesson is designed for users on [macOS](https://perma.cc/3AMN-TYCJ).
 Users on Windows or Linux devices can follow documentation for using comparable built-in file management systems (such as [File Explorer](https://perma.cc/YP9A-SG62) on Windows and device-dependent on Linux).
 Alternatively, you can use command-line interfaces (such as [PowerShell](https://web.archive.org/web/20260910213717/https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands) on Windows or [Bash](/en/lessons/intro-to-bash) on Linux) to adapt the methods, but options for adaptation will not be covered in detail.

-Each of these methods make use of the tools and workflows created by IIIF Technical Coordinator [Glen Robson](https://perma.cc/3EHN-LUYM).
+Each of these methods makes use of the tools and workflows created by IIIF Technical Coordinator [Glen Robson](https://perma.cc/3EHN-LUYM).
 Methods become progressively harder and more intensive as you go through this lesson.

 ### What is IIIF?